 For this part of the salad, you’ll cut the corn form the cob, slice the tomatoes and fresh mozzarella, and then toss in the arugula and fried bread.
 I like to season the mozzarella and vegetables with a little extra bit of Papa Joe’s Salt too.

 Finally, you will toss the Lemon Basil Dressing with your salad, toss gently to combine, drizzle with balsamic glaze, and you’re done.
 You’ll want to serve this salad right away.
 Otherwise the bread will get soggy and cool off.
-I really hope you enjoy this new summertime salad.
+The warm buttery bread is what makes this a dinner that you will never forget.
+I really hope you enjoy this dreamy summer panzanella salad.

 Summer Panzanella with Lemon Basil Dressing

 Lemon Basil Dressing

 - 3 tablespoons fresh lemon juice from about 1 1/2 lemons

 - 2 tablespoons maple syrup

 - 1/4 teaspoon Papa Joe's Salt or mixture of salt and pepper

 - 3 cups day old bread, cubed